yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

     deriving
 </pre>

-Why add the `deriving` is not obvious.
+We have to add the `deriving` line.
-There is a technical reason behind it.
 You have to remember to add it if you use a type which is not an instances of `Read`, `Show` and `Eq` like `Html` in this case.
 If you forget it, there will be an error.

-Now we have prepared the route and the model, we should write the actual code. pre
+After the route and the model, we write the handler.
-Let's declare a new Handler module.
+First, declare a new Handler module.
 Add `import Handler.Blog` inside `Application.hs` and add it into `yosog.cabal`.
 Now let's write the content of `Handler/Blog.hs`.
 We start by declaring the module and by importing some block necessary to handle Html in forms.